 For each each goal, you will determine which content will support this goal, where it will be distributed and which metrics you will look for to determine roi.

 Before: Know your audience

 Think sprinter at the blocks, a swimmer at the starting platform.
-They know the start matters, they practice it, they put effort into improving their start; that’s how much it matters.
+They know the start matters.
+They practice it, they put extraordinary effort into improving their start; that’s how much it matters.

 Your knowledge of your audience’s perceptions is your start.
 Do you know their perceptions surrounding buying, or not buying, from you?
 I am sure you know a lot, you likely have a database full of info and then there’s the anecdotal history floating around your org – be careful there, those stories are about yesterday, not tomorrow and they may not even be accurate.
 Do you have the data about critical perceptions about what they are looking for that will serve to provide you with actionable info for your content marketing?
 That’s what you need and that isn’t always part of even an extensive database on your members.

 Knowing your buyers perceptions will also help you attract the audience beyond your buyers, your future buyers/members/attendees.
 Compiling this specific data about your buyers is called creating a Buyer Persona: a marketing tool that is a data-driven profile of your content marketing target/s.
 It is derived from research; it is not a creative writing exercise.